Skip to main content

 Members: Mike Cameron (chair), Spencer Laing, Bernie Zinck, Gerald MacPherson, Holly Rogers, Councillor Cathy Maxwell, Councillor Gillian Yorke.

-Meeting Minutes and documents: Coming soon
+Meeting Minutes and documents: Bottom of page!

 Imagine a province where our individual differences are celebrated and valued.
 A province where persons with disabilities are supported to participate fully in their communities.
 A place where we recognise that abilities vary, but our capacity to participate is not limited by barriers.
 A province that thrives because there is equitable opportunity for all Nova Scotians.
 Kentville, and all municipalities, are helping to make the entire province of Nova Scotia accessible to everyone!
 The province of Nova Scotia has set a goal to become accessible to everyone by the year 2030, and the Town of Kentville is working hard to help reach that goal!